Stratio/sparta/doc/src/site/sphinx/troubleshooting.rst

 Production Checklist
 ====================

-In this section we provide you the production environment basic settings.
+This section shows a list of requirements and configurations with the aim of having a useful and clean production environment.

 First of all, you should check the different systems and services availability in your environment.